 The Crocs On-the-clock Slip-Resistant Work Shoe features a thick, durable heel, padded insole, and relaxed fit that tapers snugly around the heel for stability and comfort.

 This shoe is constructed from 100% man-made rubber, allowing it to withstand messy workplaces.
 At a little over $25, they also have the additional benefit of being very affordable compared to other shoes on the market.

 - THE PERFECT WORK CROCS: Do your shoes live up to your career specialty?
 The Crocs On-The-Clock Work Slip On Clogs are the Crocs...

-- EASY TO CLEAN: Crocs work clogs are fully molded and easy to clean by just using soap and water and allowing for a quick dry.
+- EASY TO CLEAN: Crocs work clogs are easy to clean by just using soap and water and allowing for a quick dry

 - CERTIFIABLY COMFORTABLE: Think of these slip resistant shoes as a caffeinated version of the Crocs Classic Clog, all geared up for...